hernanverar/LocalBusinessAPI.Solution/README.md

 # Local Business API ENDPOINTS:
 * GET - http://localhost:5000/api/Restaurants/ for all the restaurants
-* GET - http://localhost:5000/api/Restaurants{id} for a specific restaurant
+* POST - http://localhost:5000/api/Restaurants{id} for a specific restaurant
-* POST http://localhost:5000/api/Restaurants/ to create a new restaurant
-* POST http://localhost:5000/api/Restaurants/ to create a new restaurant
-* POST http://localhost:5000/api/Restaurants/ to create a new restaurant
+* POST - http://localhost:5000/api/Restaurants/ to create a new restaurant

 # Known bugs:
   Swager not responding WIP